IMAGINARY9/i18nsmith/packages/vscode-extension/README.md

 ### Sync just the active file (`i18nsmith.syncFile`)
 1. Open the source file you want to audit in VS Code.
-2. Run **Command Palette → “i18nsmith: Sync Current File”** (also available via editor context menu or Quick Actions).
+2. Run **Command Palette → "i18nsmith: Sync Current File"** (also available via editor context menu or Quick Actions).
-3. The extension runs a **dry-run Syncer** scoped to that file and shows a QuickPick grouped by:
+3. The extension runs a **preview sync** scoped to that file and shows a QuickPick grouped by:
-  - `$(diff-added)` entries for missing keys (pre-selected).
+  - **Missing keys** (pre-selected for addition): Shows count and sample references
-  - `$(diff-removed)` entries for unused keys (opt-in by toggling).
+  - **Unused keys** (opt-in by toggling): Shows affected locales
 4. Adjust selections as needed, then confirm.
-The extension re-runs Syncer with `write: true`, applies the chosen additions/removals, and refreshes diagnostics/hover caches automatically.
+The extension shows a **mandatory diff preview** of the locale file changes, then asks for final confirmation before applying.
+5. Changes are applied via CLI `--apply-preview`, diagnostics/hover caches refresh automatically.
-5. Use the Output channel for verbose logs if you enabled verbose logging.
+6. Use the Output channel for verbose logs if you enabled verbose logging.

 ### Transform the active file (`i18nsmith.transformFile`)
 1. Place the cursor in the file you want to migrate and open the **Command Palette → “i18nsmith: Transform Current File.”**